SleepinWei/cg_labs/lab2/lab2.md

 ## Framework

-We provide the environment configuration on the Visual Studio
+We provide the environment configuration on the Visual Studio on DEBUG x64 pattern

 As for Linux users, please help yourself.